-The the Minnesota Unemployment Insurance Program is administered by the Department of Employment and Economic Development (DEED).
-DEED is responsible for processing unemployment compensation claims and paying out benefits.
+The the Minnesota Unemployment Insurance Program is administered by the Department of Employment and Economic Development (DEED), who are responsible for processing unemployment compensation claims and paying out benefits.
 See below for details on the newly enhanced unemployment benefits available and how to file a claim.

 Biden Stimulus Bill Extensions